dci-dh-java-e21-01/math-basics/README.md

 **11.**  Write a Java program to count the number of prime numbers less than a given positive number. )

+>> A prime number cannot be divided by any other numbers without leaving a remainder.

 ```
 Tip :